- What is Bankruptcy?

 Bankruptcy law provides the right to “redeem” the collateral.
 It is possible to retain collateral on a secured debt if you make a lump-sum payment to the creditor for the amount that the thing is worth rather than the balance owed on the loan.

 Even though you filed bankruptcy to discharge your debts, you still have the option to “reaffirm” a debt through a written agreement.
-You will be legally obligated to pay the debt despite your bankruptcy action if you choose to reaffirm.
-If you reaffirm a debt, that debt will not be canceled by bankruptcy.
-With that reaffirmed debt you can receive collection calls, be sued and possibly have your pay attached or other property taken if you fall behind in payments .
+If you do that, you will be legally obligated to pay the debt despite your bankruptcy action.
+That means that the debt will not be canceled by bankruptcy if you reaffirm it.
+You can receive collection calls, be sued, and possibly have your pay attached or other property taken if you fall behind in payments on a reaffirmed debt.